 Be as security conscious whilst on holiday as you would be at home.
 Unfortunately the number of thefts from villas is rising and opportunist thieves are very good at finding an unlocked window or patio door, day or night so always be sure to secure the villas doors, shutters and windows when going out, if you are by the pool or going to bed.
 We recommend you do not take items of great or sentimental value on holiday with you.
 If your chosen villa has an alarm system, this will be switched off for your arrival and your house manager should visit to explain how to use it.
 We do not advertise the availability of safes at villas and do not ask owners to provide them but if a safe is installed and available for you to use, please understand that it is entirely at your own risk.
 Do not leave valuables on view in cars and do not leave your car unattended whilst packing or unpacking.

 We understand that accidents happen but should you or a member of your party cause damage to a villa or its contents, villa owners have the reassurance that we hold a security deposit.
 Security deposits are between £500 and £2,000 and payable 8 weeks prior to departure, with the balance payment.
 We cannot hold credit card details or accept post-dated cheques for this purpose.
-Security deposits are usually refunded in full within 14 days after your return as most clients treat the villas with a great deal of care and respect but if there are any problems, we will get in touch with you as soon as possible.
+Security deposits are usually refunded in full within 14 days after your return, back to the card used to pay the balance or by cheque if the balance was paid via this method, as most clients treat the villas with a great deal of care and respect but if there are any problems, we will get in touch with you as soon as possible.
 The maid will have checked the villa prior to your arrival to ensure everything is in good order but should you notice anything broken or damaged, please report it immediately to the house manager.
+Should any breakages or damages be noted after your departure, we will write to let you know and inform you as swiftly as possible of the charges that are to be applied.
+Should quotes or estimates be required before any repairs are undertaken, please understand that this may take some time and we will retain your deposit until this is received.
+House managers are entitled to request a deduction from a security deposit for any additional cleaning that is required that is above and beyond what would be considered acceptable following a guests stay.
+Additional charges may also be incurred for rearranging furniture as guests are required to leave the property as it was presented on arrival.
+You may dispute any charges and we will endeavour to resolve matters swiftly for you however our evaluation is final.
 It is imperative to ensure that you have adequate travel insurance as charges incurred for damage can usually be claimed back from your travel insurance provider.
 Please also note that any outstanding balance that remains on your booking following your departure may be deducted from your deposit.

 Toys, Games & Sports